A New Paradigm in Education

 In real life trails can be rocky, paths are blocked with a swollen creek.
 The simple act of running on a rocky trail picking a path across a creek makes children agile in not only in running but in thinking.
 What would stop others in their tracks does not slow our students down.
 The failure of equipment, the death of livestock, unpredicted weather, the death of a friend, lack of acceptance or rejection, or civil unrest; all of these happen in real-life and in addition to building grit these events that require a workaround to train the mind to be adaptable, to have agility, and prepare us for bigger hurdles.

-Collaboration is more than working with others on a team, the true leader recognizes the strengths and weaknesses of those that will make up the team.
+Collaboration is more than working with others on a team, the true leader, the statesman recognizes the strengths and weaknesses of those that will make up the team.
 The students will learn to guide the team members to shore up their weaknesses and building on their strengths.
 They all will learn to use the synergistic effect offsetting the weaknesses of one member with the strengths of another member.
 A good analogy is the making of rope from randomly combining individual fibers the strengths of one offsets the weakness of others, therefore the output will be greater than the sum of its parts.
 However, if those fibers are put together with mindfulness making sure that the weakness of one fiber is paired up with a fiber that shores up by the strengths of another a superior rope is produced.

 If a well thought out collaborative team is built on that same precept that all members have different strengths the team will define synergy.
 It is not enough to simply work together in a team but train leaders to build great teams that build on the strengths of the team and help strengthen members weaknesses.